web-infra-dev/modern.js/packages/builder/builder-doc/en/config/output/externals.md

 At build time, prevent some `import` dependencies from being packed into bundles in your code, and instead fetch them externally at runtime.

-For more information, please see: [Webpack Externals](https://webpack.js.org/configuration/externals/)
+For more information, please see: [webpack Externals](https://webpack.js.org/configuration/externals/)

 #### Example